Ryan-Rhys/The-Photoswitch-Dataset/README.md

 pip install git+https://github.com/GPflow/GPflow.git@develop#egg=gpflow

+# What we provide

+The dataset includes molecular properties for 98 photoswitch molecules.
 All molecular structures are denoted according to the simplified molecular input line entry system (SMILES).
 We collate the following properties for the molecules: